HistoricEngland/arches-he-sysref-funcs/arches_he_sysref_funcs/functions/README.md

 3. **Database Sequence**
    - The function will automatically create a PostgreSQL sequence (`simpleid_nextval_id_seq`) if it does not exist.
    - The initial value for the sequence can be set via the Django setting `PRIMARY_REFERENCE_NUMBER_INITIAL_SEED` (see `test_settings.py`).
+   - **Important:** If you are installing this function into an existing Arches instance, it is your responsibility to determine the correct next number for the sequence.
+Set `PRIMARY_REFERENCE_NUMBER_INITIAL_SEED` to the next available number that will not conflict with existing Primary Reference Numbers.
+Failing to do so may result in duplicate or conflicting reference numbers.

 4. **Language Support**
    - The function supports multi-language fields for the Resource ID node, using the default language code and direction from Arches settings.